-- Two bachelor’s degree programmes: Musical Arts, with its 26 principal study options, and Music Education.
+- two undergraduate bachelor’s degree programs, each in a three-year program: Musical Arts, with its 26 principal study options, and Music Education.

-The Academy’s research group joins the scientists and researchers who deal with research questions in the fields of subject-related teaching methods, musicology, music theory, composition and the performance of music.
-Its aim is to create new knowledge and produce new works of art, which can be directly translated into classroom practice, which can enrich music and cultural life of the general population on the national scale or which can be used to represent the country’s research activity abroad.
+The Academy’s research group joins the scientists and researchers who deal with research questions in the fields of subject-related teaching methods, musicology, music theory, composition, and the performance of music.
+Its aim is to create new knowledge and produce new works of art, which can be directly translated into classroom practice, which can enrich music and cultural life of the general population on the national scale, or which can be used to represent the country’s research activity abroad.
 Furthermore, its findings open up numerous possibilities for interdisciplinary connections, which improve the quality of life, forge the national identity and enhance the country’s global competitiveness.
-The research group is involved in undergraduate and postgraduate programmes in the field of music.
-Its members collaborate in Slovenian and international projects, programme groups and research networks, participate in academic conferences and symposia home and abroad, and take part in music performing projects.
+The research group is involved in undergraduate and postgraduate programs in the field of music.
+Its members collaborate in Slovenian and international projects, program groups, and research networks, participate in academic conferences and symposia home and abroad and take part in music performing projects.